 The evidence suggests that IDS augments infants’ attention to speakers (and presumably what speakers are saying) because of highly salient acoustic qualities such as frequency modulation (Cusack & Carlyon, 2003).
 In addition, it is hypothesized that the IDS preference plays a pervasive supporting role in early language learning.
 For example, young infants are more likely to discriminate speech sounds when they are pronounced with typical IDS prosody than with ADS prosody (Karzon, 1985; Trainor & Desjardins, 2002).
-There are also reports that infants show preferences for natural phrase structure in narratives spoken in IDS but not in ADS (Hirsh-Pasek et al., 1987; cf. Fernald & McRoberts, 1996).
-In addition, word segmentation (Thiessen, Hill, & Saffran, 2005) and word learning (Graf Estes & Hurley, 2013) are reported to be facilitated in IDS compared to ADS.
+There are also reports that infants show preferences for natural phrase structure in narratives spoken in IDS but not in ADS (cf., Fernald & McRoberts, 1996; Hirsh-Pasek et al., 1987).
+In addition, word segmentation (Thiessen, Hill, & Saffran, 2005) and word learning (Graf Estes & Hurley, 2013; Ma, Golinkoff, Houston, & Hirsh-Pasek, 2011) are reported to be facilitated in IDS compared to ADS.
 Naturalistic observations confirm that the amount of speech directed to US 18-month-olds (which likely bears IDS features), rather than the amount of overheard speech (which is likely predominantly ADS), relates to the efficiency of word processing and expressive vocabulary knowledge at 24 months (Weisleder & Fernald, 2013).
 Finally, infants show increased neural activity to familiar words in IDS compared to ADS, and also compared to unfamiliar words in either register (Zangl & Mills, 2007).
 From a theoretical perspective, the IDS register has been claimed to trigger specialized learning mechanisms (Csibra & Gergely, 2009) as well as boost social preferences and perhaps attention in general (Schachner & Hannon, 2011), as it even has been reported to improve performance in non-linguistic associative learning (e.g., Kaplan, Jung, Ryther, & Zarlengo-Strouse, 1996).

 The Current Study: Motivations and Goals

 Despite the large body of research on infants’ preference for IDS and its positive effects on the processing of linguistic and non-linguistic stimuli, a number of open questions remain regarding this effect.
-This study was designed to answer some of these IDS-specific questions, as well as questions about methods for assessing infants’ cognition, including concerns about the interaction between statistical power and developmental methodologies.
+This study was designed to answer some of these IDS-specific questions as well as questions about methods for assessing infants’ cognition, including concerns about the interaction between statistical power and developmental methodologies.
 We describe the key questions for our study below (as well as our predictions, where applicable), in rough order of decreasing specificity, highlighting methodological decisions that follow from particular goals.

 What is the magnitude of the IDS preference?
 First and foremost, our study serves as a large-scale, precise measurement of IDS preference across a large number of labs.
 Based on evidence summarized in a previous meta-analysis (Dunst et al., 2012), we expect that the preference will be non-zero and positive.
-We suspect, however, that this phenomenon, like many others, suffers from a file-drawer effect, in which studies with low effect sizes (or large p-values) often do not get published.
+We suspect, however, that this phenomenon, like many others, suffers from a file-drawer effect, in which studies with low effect sizes (or large p values) often do not get published.
 Also, there is reason to believe that effect sizes in infancy research are often incorrectly reported; for example, partial eta-squared ηp2 is often misreported as eta-squared η2.
-This confusion is likely to inflate the practical significance of the findings, leading to an overestimation of the statistical magnitude and importance of effects (Mills-Smith, Spangler, Panneton, & Fritz 2015).
-Therefore, the median effect size in a meta-analysis based on published literature will probably overestimate the real effect size.
+This confusion is likely to inflate the practical significance of the findings, leading to an overestimation of the statistical magnitude and importance of effects (Mills-Smith, Spangler, Panneton, & Fritz, 2015).
+Therefore, the mean effect size of 0.67 reported by Dunst et al. (2012) is likely an overestimate of the real effect size.